thy8000/Highlighter/README.md

 <h1>Imagens do aplicativo</h1>

-As imagens e prints de todas as telas do Highlighter em funcionamento se encontram na pasta imagens que se encontram no repositório.
+As imagens e prints de todas as telas do Highlighter em funcionamento se encontram no arquivo Screenshots.rar

 <h1>Código fonte do aplicativo</h1>